tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 JSONRPC version 2.0 protocol as describved at [http://jsonrpc.org/spec.html](http://jsonrpc.org/spec.html).

 JSONHTTP version 1.0 which is not any standard protocol at all.
-It requires both service name and method name on the url, and in case of HTTP GET also arguments as ?params=arg:...:arg where values are strings or primitives.
-For POST, PUT, and DELETE a JSON array of values need to be written on the stream.
+It requires both service name and method name on the url, and in case of HTTP GET or DELETE also arguments as ?params=arg:...:arg where values are strings or primitives.
+For POST, and PUT a JSON array of values need to be written on the stream.

-JSONREST version 1.0 extending JSONHTTP and providing 'true' for _supportsREST()_ which will make the http transport always map methods starting with post, put, get, or delete to the http method.
-This can thereby deliver a true REST API.
+JSONREST version 1.0 extending JSONHTTP will make the http transport always map methods annotated with @RESTGET, @RESTPUT, @RESTPOST, and @RESTDELETE to the corresponding http methods.
+This also does not require a method to be specified on the URL, and will ignore any specified method.

+Personally I think that JSONRPC 2.0 is far more flexible than REST.

 ## Examples

-Here is some examples calling services over http with diffent protocols using curl (requires aps-ext-protocol-http-transport-provider.jar to be deployed):
+Here is some examples calling services over http with diffent protocols using curl (_requires aps-ext-protocol-http-transport-provider.jar and the called services to be deployed_,_and specified as externalizable via configuration_ (Network/service/external-protocol-extender)):

         curl --data '{"jsonrpc": "2.0", "method": "getPlatformDescription", "params": [], "id": 1}' http://localhost:8080/apsrpc/JSONRPC/2.0/se.natusoft.osgi.aps.api.core.platform.service.APSPlatformService